froberge/simple-quarkus-service-deploy/README.md

     ```
 3. Apply the 3 yaml files
     ```
-    oc apply -f manifest/simple-quarkus-service/deployment.yaml
+    oc apply -f manifest-demo/deployment.yaml
     ```
     ```
-    oc apply -f manifest/simple-quarkus-service/service.yaml
+    oc apply -f manifest-demo/service.yaml
     ```
     ```
-    oc apply -f manifest/simple-quarkus-service/route.
+    oc apply -f manifest-demo/route.yaml
+    ```

 4. Retrieve the URL
     ```
     echo "URL: $(oc  get route simple-quarkus-service --template='http://{{.spec.host}}')"
     ```
 5. Take the url you have just retrieve with you favorite browser.

+---

 ### Deploy Using OpenShift Pipeline

 We assume that you are in the folder that you have clone/fork the code.
+For instructions on how to install OpenShift Pipiline you can refer to my [OpenShift Pipeline Demo](https://github.com/froberge/ocp-pipeline-demo) in this [section](https://github.com/froberge/ocp-pipeline-demo/blob/main/docs/install-pipeline-operator.md)

 1. Login to you cluster using the CLI
-2. Create a new project.
+1. Using `Kustomize` create the different resources needed to run the demo
     ```
-    oc apply -f manifest/tekton/tekton-demo-namespace.yaml
+    oc apply -k pipeline-demo
     ```
-3. Using `Kustomize` create the different resources needed to run the demo
+    Result:
     ```
-     oc apply -k manifest/tekton
-    ```
-    result:
-    ```
+    namespace/pipeline-demo created
     service/simple-quarkus-service created
     deployment.apps/simple-quarkus-service created
     route.route.openshift.io/simple-quarkus-service created